Here's what the steps look like to learn Python in the best way possible:

 First, try to understand why you get the error and fix your code.

-But as a beginner, it will be a bit difficult to understand the error.
+But as a beginner, it'll be a bit difficult to understand the error.
 In that case, you can use sensAI.

 However, don't just copy-paste the fixed code.
 Read the entire explanation and understand why you get that error.